World Obstacle: History

-World Obstacle signed a Memorandum of Understanding (MoU) with the International Parkour Federation (IPF) in August 2020 to unify Obstacle Sports worldwide under a governance structure similar to Aquatics (FINA), and constitution modeled on FINA and the World Baseball Softball Confederation (WBSC).
+World Obstacle signed a memorandum of understanding (MoU) with the International Parkour Federation (IPF) in August 2020 to unify Obstacle Sports worldwide under a governance structure similar to World Aquatics (FINA), and constitution modeled on FINA and the World Baseball Softball Confederation (WBSC).
 The MoU expired in December 2020.

-In order to provide more autonomous governance of obstacle sports worldwide, World OCR changed its name to World Obstacle in October 2020.
-This provided a more inclusive name for the core sports of Ninja, OCR and Adventure Racing.
+To provide more autonomous governance of obstacle sports worldwide, World OCR changed its name to World Obstacle in October 2020.
+This provided a more inclusive name for the core sports of Ninja, OCR and adventure racing.

-World Obstacle is a member of the Alliance of Independent Recognized Members of Sports and was officially granted Observer Status by the Global Association of International Sports Federations (GAISF) Council which convened in Lausanne on 27 September 2021.
+World Obstacle is a member of the Alliance of Independent Recognized Members of Sports and was officially granted observer status by the GAISF Council which convened in Lausanne on 27 September 2021.
 GAISF consists of Olympic and non-Olympic International Federations and is regarded as one of the first points of contact towards any sport's potential Olympic recognition.

+World Obstacle has worked with the Union Internationale de Pentathlon Moderne (UIPM) on its replacement of show jumping with obstacle racing in the modern pentathlon.

 Members

-World Obstacle members are composed of National Member Federations administering Obstacle Sports in each country.
-Each National Federation (NF) belongs to one of the four Continental Confederations.
-Each of the Continental Confederation offers a Continental Championship.
+World Obstacle members are composed of national member federations administering obstacle course racing in each country.
+Each national federation belongs to one of the four continental confederations.
+Each of the continental confederation offers a continental championship.
 As of 2022, the continental confederations are: